Timings : April to October: 9:00 AM - 7:00 PM

 November to March: 10:00 AM - 5:00 PM

-Shalimar Bagh is a beautifully laid out garden which is the largest of the three Mughal Gardens in the valley.
+Shalimar Bagh is a beautifully laid out Mughal garden, the largest of the three Mughal gardens in Srinagar (the other two being Nishat Bagh and Chashme Shahi).
 This pristine attraction was built in the year 1619 by the Mughal emperor Jahangir for his beloved wife Nur Jahan and lies overlooking the scintillating waters of the Dal Lake.
-The term 'Shalimar' is a Sanskrit word meaning 'Abode of Love' and is known as the "crown of Srinagar".
+It is now a public park and is known as the "crown of Srinagar".

 Compare quotes from upto 3 travel agents for free